lwood54/cerebro-matrix/NOTES/NOTES-01-basic-structure.md

 ## Components

 - Layout Component is a special component that is used in every page, but other components are just normal components

+## gatsby-config.js

+- We can see the array of all the plugins
+- The header can be changed in the siteMetadata

+## gatsby-node.js

+- Can be used to create pages programatically with NodeJS